Skip to content

 What this calculator shows

-The tool computes annual dividend income based on portfolio size and average yield.
-It doesn't automatically model tax treatment, sustainability of specific yields, or comparison against total-return strategies.
-Use the figure as the baseline income estimate; apply the considerations above for portfolio structure and tax planning.
+The tool computes annual dividend income from portfolio size and average yield, then breaks it into quarterly and monthly figures and, when reinvestment is selected, a ten-year reinvested total.
+It does not model tax, the sustainability of a specific yield, or a comparison against total-return strategies.
+The figure is best read as a baseline income estimate, with the considerations above applied for tax and portfolio structure.

 Example Scenario